-Other procedures include: Hysteroscopy / Cataracts / Simple ENT procedures / Flexible Cystoscopy for Urological complaints, and other non surgical and procedural options.
+Other procedures: Hysteroscopy / Cataracts / Simple ENT procedures / Flexible Cystoscopy for Urological complaints, and other non surgical and procedural options.

 How you can help

-Principal sources of funding will be grant funding and major philanthropic investment for major capital expenditure such as leasing and fitting out our premises and acquiring medical equipment and plant (estimated to be about $7 million), and public donations, bequests and fundraising activities to cover on-going running costs, including medical supplies (estimated at about $1 million per year).
+Our primary sources of funding will come from grants and significant philanthropic investments for major expenses like leasing and equipping our facilities and obtaining medical equipment (estimated at around $7-8 million).
+We will also depend on public donations, bequests, and fundraising activities to cover ongoing operational costs, including medical supplies (estimated at approximately $1 million per year).

 Dame Kerry Prendergast